-Ms. O’Neill’s practice is focused on complex commercial litigation.
+Ms. O’Neill’s practice is focused on complex commercial litigation and labor and employment issues.
 She has represented plaintiffs and defendants in a variety of matters in both state and federal courts, and has managed fact discovery, drafted pleadings and briefs, taken depositions, appeared at hearings, and participated in the successful settlement of numerous contentious cases.

 Ms. O’Neill served as a law clerk to the Honorable Jane Grall, Presiding Judge of the Appellate Division, and as a judicial intern to Justice Virginia Long of the Supreme Court of New Jersey.
 Prior to joining Klehr Harrison Harvey Branzburg, Ms. O’Neill was an associate with a large Philadelphia law firm, practicing in general litigation matters.

 While pursuing her J.D. at Rutgers School of Law, Camden, Ms. O’Neill served as the Research Editor for the Rutgers Law Journal, competed in the school’s internal moot court competition, and was awarded the pro bono award for significant service.

 Rutgers University School of Law, J.D., cum laude (2013)